symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     Cross-chain swap between public and private network

 |codename| follows the **Hashed TimeLock Contract** (HTLC) protocol to create a trustless environment for the decentralized exchange of assets.
 The protocol guarantees that if all participants agree, the swap will take place.
-On the other hand, if some of them decide not to conclude the process, each participant should receive their locked funds back.
+On the contrary, each participant should receive their locked funds back if some of them decide not to conclude the process.

 HTLC uses *hashlocks* and *timelocks* to reduce the counterparty risk.
 Every participant in the exchange of tokens needs to present proof (hashlock) to complete it.
 Failing to do so, the locked assets are released back to each original owner after the timelock expires.